 LLC Insurance Costs

-|Professional Liability Coverage||$1,735||$1,000|
+|Professional Liability Insurance|

-|Commercial Auto Insurance||$750-$1,200 per vehicle||$500|
+|Commercial Auto Insurance|

-Tips for Getting LLC Insurance
+Tips on Getting LLC Insurance

 Don’t Shop on Price Alone

 “Not all insurance policies are created equal.
 If one policy is dramatically lower in price, there’s usually a reason for it.
-That reason is rare because the carrier is offering better coverage or they service their customers better than their competitor.”
+That reason is rare because the carrier is offering better coverage or they service their customers better than their competitors.”

 Apply for Coverage Early

-Insurance requires planning ahead, so most experts recommend you start shopping for coverage at least 90 days before you need your policy to go into effect to ensure you have sufficient time to get multiple quotes and compare insurers.
+Insurance requires planning ahead, so most experts recommend you start shopping for coverage at least 90 days before you need your policy to go into effect.
+This gives you sufficient time to get multiple quotes and compare insurers.
 Getting multiple quotes takes time, and you don’t want to be rushed into making a decision because you need coverage right away.

-LLC Insurance Frequently Asked Questions (FAQ)
+LLC Insurance Frequently Asked Questions (FAQs)

 Buying insurance is important when you own an LLC because, like any other business, yours is vulnerable to losses.
 Make sure you obtain the necessary coverage so that your company is protected in case something goes wrong.
-Getting covered gives you peace of mind and ensures that a simple accident or natural disaster doesn’t force your business to close its doors.
+Getting covered gives you peace of mind and ensures that a simple accident or natural disaster doesn’t force your business to close its doors permanently.